SSR 03- 2p

 “fight or flight” response is characterized by constriction of peripheral vasculature

-(blood vessels supplying skin, muscle and bone), increase in heart rate and sweating,
+(blood vessels supplying skin), increase in heart rate and sweating, dilatation of

-dilatation of bronchial tubes, dilatation of pupils, increase in level of alertness,
+bronchial tubes, dilatation of pupils, increase in level of alertness, and constriction

 Abnormal sympathetic nervous system function may produce inappropriate or exaggerated

 neural signals that may be misinterpreted as pain.
-In addition, abnormal sympathethic
+In addition, abnormal sympathetic

 stimulation may produce changes in blood vessels, skin, musculature and bone.
 Early